-We recommend that those who own all or part of a business consider its future plans, their ambitions as part of the business, and how a future exit might be structured.
+We recommend that those who own all or part of a business consider your future plans, ambitions as part of the business, and how a future exit might be structured.
 This will help ensure that both the business and you are ready for the exit, maximising value where appropriate, and minimising the various tax exposures.

 Business owners should also consider the formalities associated with the business (for example a partnership agreement or shareholders' agreement) and how this interacts with their personal affairs, in particular their Will.
-There are significant tax exemptions for qualifying business assets, and these should be considered when drafting your Will and business documents.
+Whilst we are anticipating IHT reliefs for certain assets, it is important these are considered when drafting your Will or business documents.